Granatina/Template10-wiki/Home.md

 5. Internal product and platform teams who contribute and advise.
 6. Community developers, like you, who submit pull requests all the time.

-> If you wonder if we accept community pull requests, we do.
-Without the help of the developer community, many enhancements and tweaks that make Template 10 great would not be present.

 ###Does Template 10 require MVVM?

 No. Though it's difficult to imagine any XAML app not using model-view-view-model, there is nothing in Template 10 that requires you to use it.
-Template 10 is compatible with any MVVM framework, and ships with a mini framework that's probably enough for many of the apps out there.
+Template 10 is compatible with any MVVM framework.

 > To leverage other MVVM frameworks, simply inherit from Template10.Mvvm.ViewModelBase or implement Template10.Services.NavigationService.INavagable.
 This enables OnNavigatedTo/From in your view-models.

 ##Is Template 10 right for me?

 Probably.
-Template 10 is intended to remove the boilerplate garbage we all have to write over and over; it packs in as many time-saving lessons-learned as possible for app developers.
-It's perfect for brand new apps, or apps just wanting to leverage the library.
-That being said, Template 10 is not for everyone (probably around 90% of apps).
+Template 10 packs in as many time-saving lessons-learned as possible.
+It's perfect for new apps, or apps wanting to leverage the library.
+That being said, it's not for everyone (probably 90% of Windows XAML apps).